Division 8. Project Permit and Legislative Procedures

 (a) A valid and fully complete building permit application for a structure that is permitted under the zoning or other land use control ordinances in effect on the date of the application shall be considered under the building, zoning and other land use control ordinances in effect on the date of the application.
 The vesting rights associated with a building permit do not apply to subsequently required or related permits, except as required by law.

-(b) A valid and fully complete application for a preliminary subdivision or short subdivision shall be considered under the zoning and other land use control ordinances in effect on the date of the application, or, if the application is initially deemed incomplete, the date on which all required materials have been submitted pursuant to WMC 21.80.100.
+(b) A valid and fully complete application for a preliminary subdivision, short subdivision or binding site plan shall be considered under the zoning and other land use control ordinances in effect on the date of the application, or, if the application is initially deemed incomplete, the date on which all required materials have been submitted pursuant to WMC 21.80.100.

 (c) A development agreement approved by the City Council may include development standards that govern a project during the terms of the agreement.

-(3) The vesting rights provided for in subsection (2) of this section extend only to local land use control ordinances and do not extend to environmental regulations mandated by state or federal law.
+(3) The vesting rights provided for in subsection (2) of this section extend only to local land use control ordinances and do not extend to environmental regulations mandated by State or Federal law.
+The vesting rights provided for in subsection (2) of this section shall not restrict conditions imposed under SEPA.

 (4) Supplemental information required after vesting rights are acquired pursuant to subsection (2) of this section shall not affect the validity of the vesting rights for such an application, except a major modification, either voluntarily or to conform to applicable standards, that substantially increases the development’s impact to nearby properties and/or public streets as determined by the Director shall be considered a new application for the purpose of vesting rights.